This morning I read a particular story in 2 Kings 6:15–17 that I have always loved:

 In Ephesians 1:15–23, Paul is praying for Christians who are struggling to feel the power of God in their lives.

-Elisha had tried encouraging his servant by saying “don’t be afraid, there are more on our side than on theirs” but it seems his words fell on deaf ears, so caught up in the grip of fear was this young man.
-Elisha realised then that only God could remove his servant’s fear’s in that moment, so he prayed.
+That’s similar to what Elisha was doing with his servant.
+He had tried encouraging him by saying “don’t be afraid, there are more on our side than on theirs” but it seems this the man was so caught in the grip of fear that Elishas words fell on deaf ears; Elisha realised then that only God could remove his servant’s fear’s so he prayed.